Mattia46/firstMonth/pills/git.md

 ![Step 14](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381249491294_Screen%20Shot%202013-10-08%20at%2017.24.42.png)

 By now you should know how to initialise a new repo, stage new files, commit changes, including removed files, and how to take a look at the past version of the code by checking out a specific commit.
-We'll explore more advanced git features in week 2.
+We'll explore more advanced git features later in the course.

 ### Github